blzrosa/erdplus-parser/README.md

   * [ ] Refactor the code in `parser.ts` for better readability and maintenance, especially the attribute handling.
   * [ ] Implement proper automated unit tests (e.g., using Jest) to validate the output schema structure, rather than relying on manual file comparison.
   * [ ] Implement **Zod** for robust schema validation on the input `.erdplus` files.
-  * [ ] Investigate the feasibility of adding support for legacy `.erdplus` file versions.

 > [!IMPORTANT]
 > As noted in `readErdplusFile.ts`, validating the input JSON with Zod is a high priority.
 It will make the parser much more resilient to unexpected file structures or future changes in the Erdplus format.